TabsterApp/CMDTwiddler/README.md

 You must restart Supervisor for the twiddler interface to be loaded.

+**Configuration**
+In case supervisor rpc requires username and password copy example cmdtwiddler.ini to ```/etc/cmdtwiddler/``` Add correct username and password to the file.

 Running
 --------
 Usage: ```cmdtwiddler twiddle [options] action group_name program_name```